 London's boroughs include some of the most indebted households in the country.
 Over one million Londoners are at risk of problem debt - with nearly 1 in 5 of the population reporting that they regularly miss bill re-payments or feel overwhelmed by their debts.
-Of those, fewer than 1 in 5 seek advice to help their situation, and those who do often wait nearly a year to seek help110.
+Of those, fewer than 1 in 5 seek advice to help their situation, and those who do often wait nearly a year to seek help.

+A representative poll of young Londoners, conducted as part of the consultation on this strategy, identified that despite financial education becoming part of the national curriculum in 2014, less than half of respondents could identify having received any advice on how to manage money whilst at school.
 There are many things that need to change to make London and the UK a more financially inclusive society.
-Some of these are outside of the direct control of the Mayor, such as the way financial service providers are regulated and the way debt, money and pension advice services are commissioned by the government.
+Some of these are outside of the direct control of the Mayor, such as the way financial service providers are regulated, the quality of financial education provided in school, and the way debt, money and pension advice services are commissioned by the government.
 But the Mayor believes he can help by:

-- Using his profile to help tackle the stigma of problem debt and seeking advice. - Encouraging employers to promote payroll deducted loans and savings products to their staff, and partner with credit unions. - Supporting efforts to promote access to affordable financial services products and free debt advice services provided by government, civil society, financial services institutions, and credit unions.
+- using his profile to help tackle the stigma of problem debt and seeking advice; - encouraging employers to promote payroll deducted loans and savings products to their staff, and partner with credit unions; - supporting efforts to promote access to affordable financial services products and free debt advice services provided by government, civil society, financial services institutions, and credit unions; and - encourage innovators in the tech and financial services sectors to develop new tools that can assist people to manage their money effectively.

-- Help to increase the supply of housing including affordable homes and help make private renting more affordable. - 2.
-Improve the accessibility and affordability of the cost of transport, and provide a better experience for disabled and older people. - Help to support access to more affordable and accessible childcare. - 4.
-Work with partners to address some of the key causes of financial exclusion and increase financial literacy among young people.
+- help to increase the supply of housing including affordable homes and help make private renting more affordable; - improve the accessibility and affordability of transport, providing a better experience for disabled and older people, and people with children; - help to enable access to more affordable and accessible, high quality early years education and childcare; - work with partners to address some of the key causes of financial exclusion and increase financial literacy among young people; and - encourage employers who engage with the Good Work Standard to offer affordable financial services to their employees like payroll deducted loans for rent and childcare deposits and membership of credit unions.